TigerStripeRIT/TigerStripe/README.md

 What is TigerStripe?
 ----------------

 TigerStripe is a modified version of Litecoin created specifically for RIT students, faculty and alumni.
-The cryptocurrency uses scrypt as a proof-of-work algorithm and will remain fully decentralized.
+The cryptocurrency uses scrypt as a proof-of-work algorithm and will remain fully decentralized, allowing safe, secure, fast, and efficient peer-to-peer transactions.
  - 2.5 minute block targets
  - subsidy halves in 840k blocks (~4 years)
  - ~84 million total coins

-The rest is the same as Litecoin.
  - 50 coins per block
  - 2016 blocks to retarget difficulty